dmcnash/dnt900/README.md

 * `ProtocolOptions` must have bit 0 set in order to enable protocol message announcements (which are used by the software).
 * `AnnounceOptions` must be set to 0x07 to enable all announcement types.
 * Unless you have grounded the radio's `/CFG` pin, the `ProtocolSequenceEn` register must be set to 0x02.
 (It is by default).
 This allows the *EnterProtocolMode* ASCII command string to be used to switch the radio to protocol mode.
 * Bit 2 of `ProtocolOptions` determines whether the local radio issues *TxDataReply* packets, which include a transmission status byte for transmitted data packets.
-However these status bytes are currently ignored by the software.
+If enabled, these packets help when using dynamic ttys.

+A small amount of state information is kept for radios; in particular, the values of the `DeviceMode`, `TreeRoutingEn`, `BaseModeNetId` and `EnableRtAcks` registers are held.
+After configuring these registers, it is recommended to save their values and reload the line discipline to ensure consistency.

 Communication with the local radio is in protocol mode.
-You may wish to select this mode permanently by configuring the radio's `ProtocolMode` register:
+For best operation, you should select this mode permanently by configuring the radio's `ProtocolMode` register:

-    $ echo 0x01 > /sys/class/dnt900/ttyAMA0/0x00165F/ProtocolMode
+    $ echo 0x01 > /sys/devices/virtual/dnt900/ttyAMA0/0x00165F/ProtocolMode
-    $ echo 0x01 > /sys/class/dnt900/ttyAMA0/0x00165F/MemorySave
+    $ echo 0x01 > /sys/devices/virtual/dnt900/ttyAMA0/0x00165F/MemorySave

 (Alternatively, you can ground the radio's `/CFG` pin in your hardware design.)
 This is not compulsory as the *EnterProtocolMode* command is also issued.
 However, unless you do so, use of an external reset source such as a reset button or a remote reset command will render the radio connection unresponsive.

-As an observation, reading radio registers (via sysfs attribute files) can be very slow when data is also being transmitted via the radio (the radio appears to prioritise data packets over register queries).
+Reading radio registers (via sysfs attribute files) can be very slow when data is also being transmitted, since the queued data packets must first empty into the radio before the register query is seen.

 Finally, if the local radio is configured as a remote in *TDMA Dynamic Slots* mode, data transmission may not succeed if new remotes join the network.
 (This is due to dynamic changes in the remote slot size in this access mode.)